“What age are your books written for?”

 I’m tempted, given this divide, to just label my own books as for “ages 7 and up.”
 But that’s the difficult answer, because it doesn’t fly in a bookstore.

-Truth be told, in the end, I embrace writing for a specific genre.
+Truth be told, in the end, I embrace writing specifically for the “middle grade” genre.
 It gives me something to shoot for as an author.
 I know if I write a book targeted at 8-12-year-olds, I’ll hit my mark.
 I write what interests them, in a language that speaks to them, but invite anyone who wants a good adventure story that packs a punch to pick up the book.

-(By the way, if you want to learn more about writing for children and learning about the breakdown of ages and interests, you might enjoy my Children’s Writing Super System online video course, where I talk a lot about this.)
+(By the way, if you want to write for middle graders, you might enjoy my audio CD workshop, The Tween Adventure, where I talk a lot about this.)

 So if you’re looking for a good, action-packed middle-grade novel with a solid moral message you can trust, then you’ve come to the right place.
 That’s who I write books for.
 Well, them and anyone else who enjoys a fun read.